theNizo/DvorakByNizo/README.md

 **Why not Dvorak Type II:** I originally learned the english Dvorak, which doesn't have umlauts.
 But Type II is just too different (they switched two keys. ~3 times.). ß is placed at a bad position.
 Also, some letters are repeated unnecessarily (@ appears 4 times in the AltGr layer, which is pretty stupid if you ask me.).
 Dvorak by Nizo should provide the most used symbols at comfortable places while being as near to US Dvorak as possible.

-I'm using it with an [extension](https://github.com/theNizo/NizosUltimateKeyboard) (Note: It will get harder to use other keybeards if you get used to it)
+On Windows, I'm using it with an [extension](https://github.com/theNizo/NizosUltimateKeyboard) (Note: It will get harder to use other keybeards if you get used to it).
+This is already included in Linux, but can be safely ignored if you wish.

 #### If someone wants to help me with the Linux port, I'd be happy to have some help.
 Of course you'll be mentioned in the credits.